-The range of ICT tools available to farmers nowadays includes mobile phones, mobile-based advisory services, digital apps, social media platforms, interactive voice response systems (IVRS), call centres, and various government digital initiatives.
+The range of ICT tools available to farmers nowadays includes mobile phones, mobile-based advisory services, digital apps, social media platforms, interactive voice response systems (IVRS), call centers, and various government digital initiatives.
 With these tools, farmers can take measures that are most appropriate for their crops by using efficient water management techniques, pest and disease control, selecting climate-resilient varieties, and adopting climate-smart practices.
 However, the utilization pattern of farmers has been so different which is the reason for these technologies to be barely used among farmers due to their awareness, accessibility, digital literacy, socio-economic factors, and information needs.

 MATERIALS AND METHODS

 Attitude refers to the “degree of positive or negative affect associated with some psychological object’’ (Thurstone, 1931).
 Attitude was operationally defined as favorable or unfavorable feeling of farmers towards usage of ICT tools.
 To measure the attitude of farmers towards ICT tools in mitigating climate change a scale was developed by adopting Likert summated rating scale technique.
 Likert scale is a psychometric method for measuring attitudes and opinions by summing the scores of responses to a series of related statements.
-The methodology was followed by Yamini et.al., (2024); Dwithi et.al., (2023); Reddy et al., (2023); Saifuddin et.al., (2022).
-In likert scale, for each statement respondents choose from a balanced set of ordered response categories, typically a five point or seven point scale, which indicates the intensity of their feeling.
+The methodology was followed by Yamini et.al.
+(2024); Dwithi et.al.
+(2023); Reddy et al. (2023); Saifuddin et.al.
+(2022). – Check sentence flow, meaning, and citations.
+In Likert scale, for each statement respondents choose from a balanced set of ordered response categories, typically a five point or seven point scale, which indicates the intensity of their feeling.
 For the present study five point continuum scale was used.
 The attitude scale was developed through a series of systematic steps, which are outlined below.

 Steps in development of attitude scale